Frequently Asked Questions

 There is no income eligibility requirement to self-file for free using our filing on your own option.
 To be eligible to file your taxes for free using our file with virtual help or file with in-person help options for tax year 2023, you will need to meet the following criteria:

-- Had no self-employment income with business related expenses over $35,000 or businesses with employees, inventory, business property, net loss, or depreciating assets.
+• If self-employed, no business related expenses over $35,000 or businesses with employees, inventory, business property, net loss, or depreciating assets.

 For tax year 2023, Californians will have until April 15, 2024, to file and pay any owed CA state income taxes.
 If you need an extension to file your CA state income taxes, California grants an automatic extension.
 The extensions allow taxpayers to file by October 15, 2024, however, tax payments are still due by April 15, 2024, even with an extension to file.